-Identification may be difficult if an animal's ID tag has been torn off in their attempt to flee the flood.
+Identification may be difficult if an animal's ID tag has been torn off in their attempt to flee the earthquake.

-If you find a farm animal and are not sure about ownership, contact your local Council Animal Management or SPCA.
+If you find a farm animal and are not sure about ownership, contact MPI on 0800 00 83 33, or your local Council Animal Control or SPCA.

-If you find a pet animal that needs immediate medical attention, please take it to your local veterinarian or SPCA.
+If you find a pet animal that you do not own and it needs immediate medical attention, please take it to your local vet or SPCA.